EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 ## Objects

-See [object.html](./object.html) and [object.js](./object.js) in this module's folder to follow up with the coding bits.
+**Following examples are referring to `object.html` and `object.js`**

 - objects are one fundamental building block of JavaScript, just like strings, numbers, boolean
 - actually everything in JavaScript is an object
 - objects allow us to group together properties and values (keys and values)
-- used for example for storing related data, storing functionality, creating custom types
+- used for example for storing related data, storing functionality, creating your own custom types
 - values of an object can be of _any_ type

-**Important: objects can be used for where the order of the properties does not matter**
+**Important: objects can be used for where the order of the properties does not matter.
+You cannot trust the order in an object.**

 ### Object Literal Syntax

 ```
 const person = {
-    name: 'Maria',
+  name: 'Helga',
   age: 100,
-}
+};
+console.log(person); // {name: 'Helga', age: 100}
 ```

+### Also possible but used rarely as the object literal syntax is much cleaner

 ```
-// also possible but used rarely as the object literal syntax is much cleaner
 const person = new Object({
-    name: 'Maria',
+  name: 'Helga',
   age: 100,
 });
 ```